 Canggu is perhaps the hottest town in Bali right now for surfers, beach lovers, foodies, and digital nomads.
 As with many other Bali destinations, Canggu has developed exponentially over the last few years with improved infrastructures, accommodations, cafes, and co-working spaces, making it one of the most desirable places, particularly for the millennial crowd.

 As Kuta, Legian and Seminyak have become flooded with tourists, surfers are making their way a bit further north to Canggu for the laid-back island vibes, amazing food options, and surrounding rice fields.
 The surf conditions in Canggu are generally ideal for all levels of surfers so whether you are a beginner or an experienced surfer, you are guaranteed to have a great time!
+Note: You can take surfing lessons at any level.

 After a day of surfing lessons, grab a beer, head to the beach and catch some epic sunsets – the orange hues on the west coast of Bali are some of the most vibrant you will ever see!